History of Warwickshire: Prehistoric

 The Warwickshire area has almost certainly been inhabited since Prehistoric times, with the arrival of the first people half a million years ago during the Paleolithic or Old Stone Age.
 Small family groups roamed the thickly wooded landscape in search of food using simple stone tools such as hand-axes and scrapers.
 The total population of the area in those days may have been as low as 40.
 There is evidence of a temporary camp site at Waverley Wood Farm Pit, near Leamington Spa, whilst elsewhere, particularly in north Warwickshire, large numbers of hand-axes have been found suggesting repeated visits.
 This early phase came to an end with the onset of the Ice Age during which there is no evidence of a human presence in Warwickshire.
+Between 100,000 and 20,000 years ago, most of Warwickshire would have been submerged beneath Lake Harrison.

 Human groups returned to the area around 10,500 years ago at the beginning of the Mesolithic period or Middle Stone Age.
 As the climate became warmer and the ice sheets retreated, the habitat changed and the forest was re-established.
 These people were hunter-gatherers who used bows and arrows and had domesticated dogs to help them in the chase.
 This period is characterised by the use of microliths, small delicately worked points set into arrowshafts.
 Other flint tools were used for working wood and bone and for cleaning skins.
 Some 20 sites are known in Warwickshire of which the most important is Blacklow Hill, near Warwick.
 Excavations here have revealed a substantial tool-making site.
 Other sites are known in the Avon valley and intensive fieldwork around Nuneaton has produced a large number of finds and evidence of several settlement sites.